blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 your own risk) the table specifications in `event-sourcing-dynamodb.php`.
 For production, we recommend you take these table specs and move them into your preferred mechanism for managing AWS resources, such as Terraform or CloudFormation.

+### Update Spatie Laravel Event Sourcing Config

+- Update the config for the Spatie Event sourcing package in `config/event-sourcing.php` setting the value for `stored_event_repository` to `DynamoDbStoredEventRepository::class` and `snapshot_repository` to `DynamoDbSnapshotRepository::class`.

 ## Testing

 Running the test suite requires DynamoDBLocal, see [Local Development](#local-development) for setup.

+The test suite expects this to be present and running at default ports.

 ```bash
 composer test